the-foreign-architect/tfa-vuepress/src/guides/lisbon/lisbon-03-belem.md

 published: true
 guide: true
 excerpt: Lisbon’s Belem is not only egg tarts and old towers.
 There is great new architecture happening in the area along the river Tagus.
+description: Lisbon’s Belem is not only egg tarts and old towers.
+There is great new architecture happening in the area along the river Tagus.
 tags:
   - Lisbon
   - Portugal